adildocuments/namaste-react/notes/episode2.md

 # need to read browserlist website
 # what type ="module" in JavaScript?
 # - Module allow us to break up our code into seprate files and give the ability to import and export the file.

+bundler:- bunlder is the tool that takes all your Javascript code, along with any other assets like css or images and combines them into a single file (or few files) that can be served to the browser.

+bunlder:- takes all your files and make these into one file.